1965 born in Hamburg

 2024 The data was processed, and three articles were written.
 The first article was submitted.

-2025 The first article , Validation of the German Beliefs in Trichotillomania Scale, was published on March 19th.
+2025 The first article Validation of the German Beliefs in Trichotillomania Scale (BiTS-D), was published on March 19th.

 https://econtent.hogrefe.com/doi/10.1026/1616-3443/a000793

-My paternal grandmother engaged in nail-biting, and so did my father for a period of his life.
-My mother engaged in skin picking.
+My paternal grandmother engaged in nail-biting, and so did my father.
+My mother was affected by skin picking disorder.

 1974-75 I started biting my nails